 - $50 deposit required

 When you order a Mixed Quarter, you can expect to receive about 100 lbs. of various beef cuts from both the front (chuck, rib), & rear (sirloin, round) quarters packaged in two boxes.
+This is twice what you receive in an eighth.
 This is a manageable amount of beef to consume in a reasonable time frame, but you will need a small/medium standalone freezer to store it.